 - Access key: Enter your AWS access key.
-If not present, will fall back to env.AWS_ACCESS_KEY_ID, or to the metadata endpoint for IAM role credentials. - Secret key: Enter your AWS secret key.
-If not present, will fall back to env.AWS_SECRET_ACCESS_KEY, or to the metadata endpoint for IAM credentials.
+If not present, will fall back to the env.AWS_ACCESS_KEY_ID environment variable, or to the metadata endpoint for IAM role credentials. - Secret key: Enter your AWS secret key.
+If not present, will fall back to the env.AWS_SECRET_ACCESS_KEY environment variable, or to the metadata endpoint for IAM credentials.